 MRI machines have really powerful magnets, so powerful they could lift a car!
 Unfortunately, these strong magnetic forces can also pull on the small magnet in your cochlear implant.
 If the magnet is pulled on too much it can be ripped out of place—damaging your implant, and most likely causing you pain.

-But SYNCHRONY’s magnet is different to all other CI magnets.
-Its unique design means that it isn’t affected by the magnetic forces, and therefore cannot be ripped out of the implant during the scan.
+But the unique design of SYNCHRONY’s magnet means that it isn’t affected by the magnetic forces, and therefore cannot be ripped out of the implant during the scan.

 - No surgery

 - No hearing downtime

 Can I wear my audio processor during the scan?